Public liability insurance

 Professional indemnity insurance

 This helps protect businesses against claims of financial or reputational damage.
 This could be due to advice you give that leads to a client losing money, or it could be for things that damage your client's reputation.
 This might be something like leaking sensitive documents that are picked up by the press.
-As with other types of business insurance, it’s designed to help you cover the cost of compensation payments and legal fees your business may be found liable for.
+It’s designed to help you cover the cost of compensation payments and legal fees your business may be found liable for.

 Need more help with employer's liability insurance?